 The E-Book Market Brief begins to highlight some of the problems that we are seeing in the commercial and open education resource markets.
 The problem extends to purchasing decisions for hardware, software, e-learning platforms, apps, and more.
 This is a problem worth solving.
 Publishers will respond when states and local education agencies demand accessible learning materials directly from the source.

 The AIM Center has also been asked to provide guidelines that publishers and developers can use when creating accessible digital instructional learning materials.
-A DRAFT document, Accessible Digital Learning Materials—Publisher/Developer Best Practices Guidelines has been posted with suggestions for how best to provide feedback.
-We would appreciate your help.
+A DRAFT document, Accessible Digital Learning Materials—Publisher/Developer Best Practices Guidelines has been posted.

 Resources for Making the Case: Your PALM Toolkit

 The following resources are "ready to go," or you may customize them to fit your needs.

 - PALM Hand-Outs

 - PALM Guidance

 - Overview PowerPoint Presentation